Palin on serving in Congress: 'It would be all about Alaska'

 She mentions Alaskans’ hunting lifestyles and the importance of responsibly developing the state’s oil and gas resources.
 She said she plans to attend events, including this week’s state Republican Party convention.

 The contest in Republican-leaning Alaska will do little to change the balance of power in Washington.
-But the election is being closely watched as a barometer of former President Donald Trump's connection to the GOP's most loyal voters.
+But the election is being closely watched as a barometer of Trump's connection to the GOP's most loyal voters.

 In Wasilla, Trump 2020 or Trump 2024 banners fly from several homes, the few political signs seen so far this election year.
 Palin said if Trump runs for president in 2024 and asks her to be his running mate, she’d consider it, though she said he could choose anyone and they haven’t had such a candid conversation.